 Overview

 As of December 1999, Elektro served 1.6 million customers throughout 223 towns and cities in the State of São Paulo and five towns and cities in the eastern part of the State of Mato Grosso do Sul.
-Elektro’s service territory is contiguous with the concession areas of Metropolitana, Bandeirante, COPEL, CEMIG, CPFL, ENERSUL and CERJ, providing additional growth opportunities as the Brazilian power sector continues to deregulate.
-In 1999, Elektro distributed 10,767 GWh of electricity representing some 12% of total consumption in the State of São Paulo and almost 3.7% of the total consumption in Brazil.
-Elektro’s service territory encompasses an area of approximately 120,884 km2 (divided between the States of São Paulo and Mato Grosso do Sul) and represents approximately 40% of the total area of the State of São Paulo.
+Elektro’s service territory is contiguous with the concession areas of Metropolitana, Bandeirante, COPEL, CEMIG, CPFL, ENERSUL and CERJ, providing additional growth opportunities (through the acquisition of “free customers”) as the Brazilian power sector continues to deregulate.
+In 1999, Elektro distributed 10,767 GWh of electricity representing approximately 12% of total consumption in the State of São Paulo and 3.7% of the total consumption in Brazil.
+Elektro’s service territory encompasses an area of approximately 120,884 km2 and represents approximately 40% of the total area of the State of São Paulo.
 Its service territory has a total population of approximately 5.2 million people.
 Elektro has a 30-year renewable concession contract that expires in 2028.

 Elektro’s service territory is divided into four operational departments.
-In the Central Department, consumption is primarily industrial.
-In the Northwestern and Southern Departments, residential customers predominate.
-The Eastern Department has a more even distribution of demand among the customer segments.
+The Central Department is primarily industrial, the Northwestern and Southern Departments are primarily residential, and the Eastern Department has a more even distribution of demand among the customer segments.